 Anyway, there are vast numbers of people who not only fret about the Debt/GDP ratio, but also wring their hands about the Deficit/GDP ratio.
 Here is a historical graph of that later ratio:

 The gray bars are recessions.
 What generality comes to mind about the relationship between the blue line and the gray bars?
-My generality is: When Deficit/GDP falls, we eventually reach a recession, at which time Deficit/GDP rises and we come out of the recession.
+My generality is: When growth in Deficit/GDP falls, we eventually reach a recession, at which time growth in Deficit/GDP rises and we come out of the recession.
 If Deficit/GDP were negative to the economy, we would not expect such a result.

 One could say it’s a result of automatic stabilizers or even coincidence, but I suggest there can only one serious explanation for such a dramatic graph: Reductions in Deficit/GDP lead to recessions and increases in Deficit/GDP cure recessions.